sarahcolbert/sibling_roh_analysis/README.md

 4) Phenotype data for various traits (see Step x for more information on phenotypes requested, coding phenotypes, and phenotype file format).

+The software requirements for the pipeline are as follows:

+* Plink 1.9
+* R

 ## Pre-Step 1: Downloading and running the pipeline

 Navigate to the directory where you want to download the repository.
 The repository can then be downloaded using git: <br>